3.2 Solving Multi-Step Equations by Inverse Operations

 This is exactly how we will solve multi-step equations.
 Once we have identified the operations taking place and the order in which they occur, we will apply the inverse operations in the reverse order.

 There's no better place to start than with the first equation ever printed.
-It comes from the 1557 book The Whetstone of Witte by Robert Recorden, and happens to be on the same page where he invented the equal sign.
+It comes from Robert Recorde's The Whetstone of Witte (1557), on the very same page where he introduced the equal sign.

 He wrote it a bit fancier than we do today, but the equation is \(14x+15=71\).
 Let's solve it!